Providing for your family through your writing may seem like an impossible dream, but it’s not!

-Six books per year may sound impossible, but if you’re willing to invest 40 hours each week, you can get there no problem.
+Six books per year may sound impossible, but if you’re willing to invest 40 hours each week, you can get there.
 But you’ll need to learn how to write faster.
 Authors who make a living can write quickly.

 Excellence = Quality + Speed

 I recently hired a handyman and an electrician to do some electrical work on our home.

 I noticed the electrician could change a light switch in half the time it took the handyman.
 And the electrician did a better job.
 The electrician charged more per hour, but he cost me less for the same work because of his efficiency.

 He knew exactly where the wires went, and he knew exactly how to do it.